ceedee666/modern-abap-curriculum/docs/transactional_app.md

 The result of the preparation steps is basically a new read-only list report.
 Below is again the ABAP RAP components diagram.
-So far, the implementation of the business objects in the components diagram was not discussed in detail.
+So far, the implementation of the business objects in the components diagram has not been discussed in detail.

 ![ABAP RAP Components](imgs/abap_rap/rap_components.drawio.png)